You may redistribute this newsletter for non-commercial purposes. For commercial use contact firstname.lastname@example.org.

 All of that data, the original and backups, is on the master computer which could be lost via fire or other calamity.
 So there are two USB external drives.
 One lives in a secure offisite location.
 Every Friday Outlook's task manager tells me to swap the two drives.
 If we had a fire we could lose a week's data, which for us isn't that much.
 We are building a new barn, and when that's done I plan to investigate using a disk antenna (the barn is 200 feet away) to wi-fi a backup computer there every night.
 Or I may lay some Cat 5 cable in the electric trench we will be digging.

-Every Friday, prior to swapping disks, I check the log file on the backup disks to insure everything worked as intended.
+Every Friday, prior to swapping disks, I check the log file on the backup disks to ensure everything worked as intended.

 Autorecovery files in applications like Word are set to go to the second internal hard drive, so if the c: drive fails while editing a document changes to that document won't be lost.